 So there's two phases to crocheting.
 The first involves holding the dread in one hand and using the other to rigorously push and pull the hook back and forth through the dreadlock while pointing it diagonally down and across the dread.
 You might pull hairs from one side then out the other and that's fine.
 This is the first step to consolidating that puffy section created by backcombing.

 Now for the second phase.
 This will really tidy it up finish your dreadlock off.
 So go back over the area you've just worked and start pushing the hook across the dread (rather than downwards).
 Grab a few loose hairs each time and pull them back into the middle of the dreadlock.
 Once the hook is back in the middle of the dread swing the handle of the hook upwards in order to release the hair within the dread.
 Keep repeating this and slowly rotate the dread as you go.

-This may sound a little confusing but don't stress too much as there are many techniques out there regarding the use of the hook and there's no real right or wrong way.
+This may sound a little confusing but don't stress too much as there are many ways to use the hook and there's no real right or wrong way.
 Soon enough you will discover a motion and technique that does the job and works for you.

 As you move down the section of the hair, you will probably need to top up the Dread Dust.
 Periodically, push your fingers into the Dread Dust and stroke through the undreaded hair.

 How you finish up the end of the dreadlock is up to you.
 Letting it taper off into a nice thin, wispy end is easy and will most likely be what you naturally end up with.
-If you want a more rounded end, fold the last part of it back along the dread and use the dreading hook to weave it back into the dreadlock.
+If you want a more rounded end, with a little Dread Dust on your finger tips rubb the last few hairs between your fingers to tease them up.
+Now fold this last part back along the dread and use the dreading hook to weave it back into the dreadlock.

 Congratulations!
 You have just entered the world of dreadlocks!